0xd34df00d/lcss/src/text/plugins/plugins-xproxy.md

 Features
 --------

+- Support for defining the list of hosts via a Python or JS script (useful to fetch a fresh list of RosKomNadzor blocked entities on a live basis, for instance).
 - Support for SOCKS5, HTTP and FTP proxies.
 - Matching hosts via regexps.
 - Different proxies for different ports/protocols.